 What is a DWOP?

-family law case is filed, the court expects some action be taken on it within a certain
+When a divorce or family law case is filed, the court expects some action be taken on it within a certain period of time.

 What are some reasons that might cause a Court to send out a DWOP notice?

 There are many different reasons that may cause a Court to send out a notice including: